Slick9000/natsuka/README.md

 ```
 pkg update -y && pkg upgrade -y && pkg install python -y && pkg install ffmpeg -y && pkg install git -y && git clone https://github.com/Slick9000/natsuka.git
 ```

+(for other linux distros, you would simply replace `pkg` with your package installer to install packages similarly)

 this command does the following: